Pepsico (PEP) is a leading international beverage and snack-food company.

-Pepisco has also seen 8% average earnings growth over the past five years.
+Pepisco has seen 9% compounded income growth over the past five years.

 Cash Flow Growth

-Pepsico has seen nearly 10% annual cash flow growth over the past five years.
+Pepsico has experienced 7.5% annual cash flow growth over the past five years.

 Pepsico had a net $9 billion share repurchase between the three years of 2006, 2007, and 2008.

 As of 2010, Pepsico authorized a repurchase of up to $15 billion worth of stock through 2013.
-With a market cap of a little over $100 billion, this represents about 15% of company stock.
+With a market cap of about $100 billion, this represents about 15% of company stock.

-Based on activity over the last few years, Pepsico seems to have a very high quality management team.
+Based on activity over the last few years, Pepsico seems to have a reasonable management team.
 Coca Cola, the larger beverage company, has actually been playing catch-up to Pepsico in terms of business actions.
 Pepsico began making healthier acquisitions, and Coca Cola is finally realizing the health trend and doing the same.
 Pepsico acquired bottling operations, and later Coca Cola did the same.

 Pepsico’s sustainability objectives are many: increase healthy ingredients in foods, decrease sodium and added sugar in key brands by 25 percent, decrease saturated fats in key brands by 15 percent, only advertise healthy foods to children under 12, eliminate the direct sale of full-sugar soft drinks to primary and secondary schools by 2012, and to continue to contribute to wellness programs through their Pepsico Foundation.

 Pepsico’s environmental objectives are also many: improve water and electricity efficiency by 20% by 2015, increase beverage container recycling to 50% by 2018, reduce packaging weight by 350 million pounds, and reduce fossil fuel usage per unit of production by 25% by 2015.